Alex Danvers: Season 5

 In season 5, Alex assists in the investigation of Leviathan.
 Following the Crisis which led to the creation of Earth-Prime, Alex is now the director of the DEO, which is now owned by LuthorCorp.
 She was surprised at that when J'onn restored her memories.
 Alex later resigns from the DEO, unable to face her superior Luthor, resulting in Querl Dox succeeding her as director.
 After receiving news that her father died, Alex is reluctant to attend his funeral and uses the Obsidian lens to do a Supergirl fantasy that starts to affect her alongside the others that indulge in it.
 With help from Obsidian CEO Andrea Rojas, Kelly is able to get Alex out using a VR version of her younger self.
 Afterwards, Alex goes to Midvale to attend her father's funeral.
 When it comes to fighting Rama Khan, Tezumak, and Sela, Alex starts wearing a new suit provided to her by J'onn to help fight Leviathan.

 Season 6

 In season six, Alex assists in the fight of Lex Luthor.
 While advised by Lena Luthor to inform Kelly about Supergirl's identity, Alex is persuaded by J'onn to take on the Sentinel alias.
-After the defeat of Lex and Nyxlygsptlnz, Alex and Kelly get married.
+After the defeat of Lex and Nyxlygsptlnz, Alex and Kelly got married.